 Our eBooks are provided as standard PDF documents that are readable using a variety of devices and applications.
-Some systems have with built-in support for PDF files.
-However, reader applications are available for practically any platform.
+Some systems have built-in support for PDF files and reader applications are available for most platforms.
 Among the most popular are:

 What is your refund policy?

 We will only offer refunds if no download attempts were made.
-Once you click the download link, we have no way to verify whether you downloaded the file successfully and/or removed it from your system and therefore cannot issue refunds.
+Once you click the download link, the sale is final and non-refundable.

 I'm seeing jumbled fonts when using Preview on Mac OS-X.

 This may occur if your Mac has duplicate fonts installed.
 To resolve font conflicts:

 - Open the "Font Book" application